flyonspeed/TronView/README.md

 # TronView
-Project for connecting efis/flight data to a 2nd screen or HUD.
+Project for connecting & recording EFIS/flight data to a HUD or a 2nd screen for realtime display or post flight playback.

 ## Features Include:
 - Build custom efis or hud screens